a-oxide/tako-yaki/README.md

 # Takoyaki
 Tako-yaki, or Tako for short is an audio recognition and data aggregation tool developed using the DiscordSpeechBot and the AI speech data provided by Nigiri-private.

+## Annoucements
+Tako-yaki is currently having trouble with compressed audio, and the new compression method used by Discord especially.
+I have ceased development after my initial release and currently have no reason to re-train and convert all the previously stored audio files.
+Wit.ai text-to-speech is still functional, but it's in no way perfect.
+The bot is still functional as a music player but has no unique features and no further official support as of 6/24

 ## Approved Usage
 Currently Tako-yaki is only approved for usage on the official Nigiri Testing Discord as well as the Hunnic Empire Discord.
 Any further usage can be denied or revoked at any point.